| A

 see again is the common thread of ‘cervical’ involvement

+in visual dysfunction.
 The theories put forward by the various authors include irritation

 of the cervical sympathetic chain in the neck, incorrect proprioceptive